enricgmd/MacOS-Razer-Custom-Utilities/README.md

 - Razer BlackWidow V4 X: `vendor-id=0x1532`, `product-id=0x0293`
 - Razer DeathAdder V2: `vendor-id=0x1532`, `product-id=0x0084`

-I'm quite sure other similar Razer devices may work or the code can be easily adapted to work on your devices.
+I'm quite sure other similar Razer devices may work or the code can be easily adapted to work on them.
 Treat this project as a working base for adaptation rather than a universal Razer driver.

 ## Requirements